 WHAT ARE HIVES?

-- Hives in kids are raised red puffy bumps that can be ½ an inch wide to a couple of inches wide usually in armpits or groin region.
+- Rashes in kids are raised red puffy bumps that can be ½ an inch wide to a couple of inches wide usually in the armpits or groin region.
 Examine your child closely after walks/hikes in wooded areas or after camping.

-- No. Hives in children are your body’s response to allergic exposure.
+- No. Hives in children are their body’s response to allergic exposure.
 They are not contagious to others who touch you or are in contact with you.

 SYMPTOMS OF HIVES in kids?

 - They can be different shapes & look like mosquito bites

 - They can appear all over the body or just on one part of the body

 - They are usually itchy

 - They can come & go in different places of the body for a few days to weeks even after the causative agent is no longer in contact with the body

 - Identifying the cause of hives in kids in the first place may not be an easy task